algosup/2024-2025-project-5-bubble-intermarche-team-8/documents/functional_specification/functional_specification.md

 ---

-The Mockups have been made on Figma and can be found in two places, either in the [pdf folder](./pdf/) or with this link: [Figma, Read only](https://www.figma.com/design/YYSa0BxXfyM5PNkdnCFYeZ/BiteMatch-wine-cheese-application?node-id=0-1&t=jhOQGM6NhjMpkwJ6-1).
+The mockups were created using Figma and are available in two locations: in the [PDF folder](./pdf/) or via this [read-only Figma link](https://www.figma.com/design/YYSa0BxXfyM5PNkdnCFYeZ/BiteMatch-wine-cheese-application?node-id=0-1&t=jhOQGM6NhjMpkwJ6-1).

 BiteMatch's Mockups were made following previously mentioned wireframes and through a try & error process.